+- Microsoft Excel Computerized Maintenance Management System (CMMS) spreadsheet for Port-maintained equipment

+- Submit as-built redlines

-- Prepare operations and maintenance manuals with fully text searchable PDF format, and include native Excel Computerized Maintenance Management System (CMMS) spreadsheet for Port-maintained equipment, warranties, and dates for warranties. - Complete training - Complete C of O - Prepare as-built CAD drawings with fully text searchable PDF formats.
+- Complete training

+- Complete Certificate of Occupancy

+- Prepare as-built CAD drawings with fully text searchable PDF formats.
 As-builts will include panel schedules in Port standard electronic Excel format for all new panels and for all panels where circuits have been modified.
-Mechanical AutoCad file with architectural background and XREF files to be sent to Siemens Building Technologies Division for DDC graphics. - Return badges and keys - See specifications Sections 01 74 00 Cleaning, 01 78 23.13 Aviation Operations and Maintenance Data, 01 78 29 As-built Redline Documents, 01 91 00 Commissioning, 01 79 00 Training Condensed for more detailed information.
+Mechanical AutoCad file with architectural background and XREF files to be sent to Siemens Building Technologies Division for DDC graphics

+- Return badges and keys

+- See specifications Sections 01 74 00 Cleaning, 01 78 23.13 Aviation Operations and Maintenance Data, 01 78 29 As-built Redline Documents, 01 91 00 Commissioning, 01 79 00 Training Condensed, 01 77 00 Project Close-out for more detailed information

-APPENDIX A-ABBREVIATIONS AND DEFINITIONS
+APPENDIX A - DEFINITIONS